 Buy a MacBook if…

-- You have a budget of at least £999
+You have a budget of at least £899

-- Value longevity and build quality
+Value longevity and build quality

-- Use other Apple products, or are happy to learn a new operating system
+Use other Apple products, or are happy to learn a new operating system

-3. How powerful does my laptop need to be?
+Best laptops: How powerful does my laptop need to be?

-In short: If you need a laptop for light use and note taking, look for Intel Pentium or Intel Core i3 and at least 4GB of Ram for a great experience
+If you need a laptop for light use and note taking, look for Intel Pentium or Intel Core i3 and at least 4GB of Ram for a great experience

-This really matters if you’re a heavy user.
-Look for dedicated graphics from Nvidia and AMD if you want to game.
+This really matters if you’re planning on using a laptop for photo or video editing, or if you're a very heavy user, opening lots of programs and browser tabs.
 When looking at laptop processors, you’ll see two main specifications beyond the product name: clock speed (measured in Gigahertz or GHz) and number of cores.

 Think of clock speed as the speed limit on a road and the number of cores as the number of lanes.
 As on a road, depending on traffic conditions – the tasks being done on your computer – a road might see a greater benefit from more lanes or a higher speed limit.

 Think of Ram (Random Access Memory) like a desk and your hard drive like a filing cabinet.
 You pull files out of the cabinet and it takes a while, but once they’re on your desk, you can reach for them instantly.

 If you fill up your Ram, some of the things you’re working on will be moved back to the hard drive, making things feel a lot slower.
-Some cheap computers come with 2GB – this is usually fine on a cheap Chromebook, but some Windows 10 laptops will struggle.
-When you close a program or file, it is removed from the Ram and makes room for other things to be accessed immediately.
-This is part of the reason why closing programs you aren’t using can make your computer faster.
+Some cheap computers come with 2GB – this is usually fine on a cheap Chromebook, but some Windows laptops will struggle.
+Plus you need 4GB for Windows 11.

-In short: Unless you have a very low budget, don’t settle for less than Full HD, no matter the size.
+Unless you have a very low budget, don’t settle for less than Full HD, no matter the size.

 A laptop’s screen is one case where bigger isn’t always better.
 If you want a longer-lasting battery and a more portable device, you may want to go for an 11, 12 or 13-inch display; most of these will weigh between 1kg and 1.5kg.
 The largest you're likely to see is 15 or 17 inches, with weight increasing to around 2kg to 3kg.

 Only cheaper laptops should have a lower screen resolution of 1,366x768.
 This is okay and usually usable, but these screens not only lack fidelity; their cheap nature means they're also lacking when it comes to how well colours are displayed.

-5 - How much laptop storage do I really need?
+Best laptops: How much laptop storage do I really need?

 We're also seeing a lot of cheaper laptops (including Chromebooks) carrying eMMC (embedded Multi-Media Controller) flash storage, which is slower than SSDs and gives you very little storage space.

 Laptop battery life: manufacturer claims vs reality

-In short: Manufacturer battery claims aren’t useful unless you’re only comparing models from the same brand.
+Manufacturer battery claims aren’t useful unless you’re only comparing models from the same brand.
 Use our reviews to get the full picture.

-If you're buying a portable laptop that you intend to use when travelling or on your commute, make sure the battery life is at least six hours based on our reviews.
+If you're buying a laptop that you intend to use when out and about, make sure the battery life is at least six hours based on our reviews.
 We've tested some models that last for more than 15 hours before they need recharging.

-Battery stamina on large, desktop-replacement models won't be as crucial, as they'll almost always be near a power socket, but we still mark them down if they run out of juice in under four hours.
+Battery stamina on large, desktop-replacement models won't be as crucial, as they'll almost always be near a power socket.
+But we still mark them down if they run out of juice in under four hours.

-Where to buy a laptop
+Best laptops: Where to buy your best laptop